Fujikura History

 Fujikura to become a top global brand

-We supplied Optcal Fiber to the world, and our Fusion Splicer became the world's top brand.
+We supplied Optical Fiber to the world, and our Fusion Splicer became the world's top brand.
 We also expanded into the electronics and electrical equipment field around the world, and our corporate structure changed from "Fujikura of Japan" to "Fujikura of the World."

 Fusion Splicer